AleksHuc/CPNS-Labs/en/lab5/lab5.md

 ### 4. Task

-Now we have to enable access to the file system of the operating system via the NFS protocol in the configuration file of the bootloader `pxelinux.cfg/default`.
+Now we have to enable access to the file system of the operating system via the NFS protocol in the configuration file of the bootloader `live.cfg`.
 By setting the network boot protocol to NFS `netboot=nfs`, the root of the file system to the folder provided by the NFS server `nfsroot=10.0.0.1:/media/cdrom` and adding the automatic acquisition of the IP address when the operating system is booting ` ip=dhcp`.

-    nano pxelinux.cfg/default
+    nano live.cfg

 	label live
         menu label Start Linux Mint
+        menu default
         kernel casper/vmlinuz
-      append  file=/cdrom/preseed/linuxmint.seed netboot=nfs nfsroot=10.0.0.1:/media/cdrom initrd=casper/initrd.lz ip=dhcp
+        append boot=casper initrd=casper/initrd.lz username=mint hostname=mint netboot=nfs nfsroot=10.0.0.1:/media/cdrom ip=dhcp